Coders-Beyond-Bars/website_gatsby/src/pages/work/programs.md

 ---
 templateKey: work-page
 path: /activities/programs/
+slug: programs
 title: Programs
 ---
 ##### Web Development using HTML, CSS, and JavaScript

 ![Web](/img/web.png)

 Since the advancement of the Internet, web applications, computer programs that run in a web browser such as online auctions, forums, shopping malls have become a dominant mode of production for engineers.

 In this 28 weeks program, our students will study introductory web development using HTML, CSS, JavaScript, and other related technologies.

 * HTML
 * CSS
 * Javascript
 * Sass
 * React